dzigor92/pogo-code-redemption/README.md

 5. After they redeem it, click **Mark as redeemed** to archive the code and move to the next one.

 > Tip: You can press `Ctrl+Enter` (`⌘+Enter` on macOS) while the textarea is focused to load codes quickly.
+> Bonus: If you refresh the page, the pending list will be restored automatically and the textarea will repopulate so you can keep going.

 ## Embedding in Google Sites